ksodhi2/ksodhi2.github.io/projects.md

 ![Search](../assets/img/geoffsearch.png "Gen Ed Finder Search")

 ## [Secure And Sure](https://secure-and-sure.netlify.com) [(Overview Video)](http://www.youtube.com/watch?v=1nKYYJoLMGo)
 Secure&Sure is a web app which securely stores your identification documents for retrieval at any place and any time.
-We originally created this to serve America’s homeless population, by providing a secure online storage platform for those who lack a reliable physical space to keep their important documents. <br>
+We originally created this to serve America’s homeless population, by providing a secure online storage platform for those who lack a reliable physical space to keep their important documents.

 Tech Stack: React, Firebase, Microsoft Azure, JavaScript, Netlify <br>
 [GitHub](https://github.com/ksodhi2/SecureAndSure)